 Mussoorie is a popular hill station in Dehradun district of Uttarakhand.
 It is situated atop a horseshoe crest on the mountains of Garhwal at an average altitude of 1880 m.
 Mussoorie offers commanding views of the underlying Doon Valley and the magnificent Himalayas.
 The highest peak in the region is Lal Tibba in Landour, at an elevation of over 2,275 m.
 Mussoorie is called the gateway to the Yamunotri and Gangotri.
 This is one of the top hill stations in India and also one of the popular Hill Stations near Delhi.
 The famous Kempty Falls can be experienced at full flow in the rainy season in July & August and it attracts large crowd in this season.
 Mussoorie is also one of the popular tourist places in Uttarakhand.

-Camel’s Back Rock, Mall Road, Cloud’s End and Bhatta Falls are the popular places to visit as part of Mussoorie 1 day tour.
+Camel’s Back Rock, Mall Road, Cloud’s End and Bhatta Falls are the popular places to visit as part of Mussoorie tour packages.
 Mussoorie also offers adventure and shopping opportunities.
 Tourists can enjoy horse riding or a leisurely walk across Camel’s Back Road and a rope-way ride to the top of Gun Hills.
 Snow Adventure Zone offers adventure activities like Sky Ride, Valley Crossing, Zip Swing, Paragliding, Night Camping & Safari.

 Distance from New Delhi : 278 Km